 Helps eligible Vermonters pay their home heating bills.

-Choices for Care — Vermont's Long-Term Care Medicaid Program — helps eligible Vermonters pay for long-term care services in the setting of their choice.
+Vermont's Long-Term Care Medicaid Program, called Choices for Care, helps eligible Vermonters pay for long-term care services in the setting of their choice.

 Helps make phone service more affordable for households with low income.